Aman-0604/Aman-0604/README.md

 - 🔭 Most Recent Project [Paintit](https://github.com/Aman-0604/Paintit)
 - 🏆 Recently participated in Hacktoberfest and was among first 40,000 participants whose first 4 PR's got merged.
-- 🌱 I’m currently learning about Data Structures , Algorithms , React
-- 👯 I’m looking to collaborate on Cpp projects and Web Dev projects
+- 👯 I’m looking to collaborate on C++ projects and Web Dev projects
 - 📫 How to reach me: Mail me at techbugaman@gmail.com
 - 🧵 How to connect with me : My linkedin profile : https://www.linkedin.com/in/ag0604/
 - 🤩 Wanna see my website : https://aman-0604.github.io/Portfolio-Website/